‘The Young And The Restless’ Star Daniel Goddard Shares Beautiful Behind-The-Scenes Photos Of Neil’s Memorial

 This week on The Young and the Restless, Genoa City laid one if its own — Neil Winters — to rest.
 The memorial was an intensely emotional episode, which aired on Thursday, April 25.
-Cane Ashby actor, Daniel Goddard, shared images of the cast behind-the-scenes of the heartbreaking installment.
+Daniel Goddard, who plays Cane Ashby, shared images of the cast behind-the-scenes of the heartbreaking installment.

-Since Kristoff St. John’s untimely death on February 3, Goddard has shared many memories of the actor as well as encouraging fans to share some of their favorite Neil storylines, according to The Inquisitr.
+Since Kristoff St. John’s untimely death on February 3, Goddard has shared many memories of the actor, as well as encouraging fans to share some of their favorite Neil storylines, according to The Inquisitr.
 St. John passed away in his home of heart disease complicated by alcohol.
 The Los Angeles County coroner’s office ruled the actor’s death an accident.

 Yesterday, after the episode with Neil’s funeral aired, Goddard took to Instagram to share several poignant images of St. John’s co-stars as they filmed the scenes honoring Neil Winter’s life in Genoa City.
 The actor said he wanted to share those heartfelt, real moments with viewers.
-In part of his caption, Goddard revealed that the entire episode complete with the eulogies was filmed in one take with no rehearsals.
-He, along with the rest of the cast and crew, are proud of the work they put into the special show, and he expressed his hope that fans also appreciated the beautiful goodbye Y&R gave Neil.
+In part of his caption, Goddard revealed that the entire episode, complete with the eulogies, was filmed in one take with no rehearsals.
+He, along with the rest of the cast and crew, are proud of the work they put into the special show, and he expressed his hope that fans also appreciated the beautiful goodbye that Y&R gave Neil.

 View this post on Instagram